replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 The most common question we get is “how is time travel (or Runtime Replay) different from Session Replay?”
 At a high level, Session Replay tools replay the DOM and Runtime Replay tools re-run the runtime so that you can inspect the session with browser DevTools.
 That's a lot to unpack.
 Lets dive in!

-## How Runtime Replay works?
+## How Runtime Replay works

-Runtime Replay refers to the act of recording the underlying runtime such that you can replay it later exactly as it ran before.
+Runtime Replay refers to the act of recording the underlying runtime so you can replay it later exactly as it ran before.

 When the browser is replaying, it should think it is running live for the first time and should have all of the same semantics.
 Functions should be called at the same time.
 Promises should be resolved in the same order.
 Network requests should be made at the same time and returned at the same time.
-If anything user visible happens in a different order, you have failed.
+If anything user-visible happens in a different order, you have failed.

 Replaying your browser is similar to writing a good test.
 If you’re testing a deterministic function like `fibonacci`, there’s nothing you need to do.
 Every time the test is run, it will return the same value.